 ‘Love Bug’ Virus Suspect Arrested

-Two FBI agents accompanied the investigators in the apartment raid, officials said.
+Two FBI agents accompanied the investigators, he said.
 Several FBI agents are in the Philippines cooperating in the search for the virus programmer.

-He said investigators were led to the apartment because of ``confidential information given to us by confidential informants.''
+Investigators were led to the apartment because of ``confidential information given to us by confidential informants,″ Opinion said, without elaborating.

 For several days, information culled from various Philippine Internet service providers has indicated that the virus programmer was a 23-year-old living in Pandacan who claimed to be male.
 Ramones is said to be in his mid-30s.